Initial-boundary value problems for coupled systems of time-fractional diffusion equations: Abstract

 \section{Abstract}

-This article deals with the initial-boundary value problem for a moderately coupled system of time-fractional equations.
+This article deals with the initial-boundary value problem for a moderately coupled system of time-fractional diffusion equations.
 Defining the mild solution, we establish fundamental unique existence, limited smoothing property and long-time asymptotic behavior of the solution, which mostly inherit those of a single equation.
-As an application of the coupling effect, we also obtain the uniqueness for an inverse problem on determining all the fractional orders by the single point observation of a single component of the solution.
+Owing to the coupling effect, we also obtain the uniqueness for an inverse problem on determining all the fractional orders by the single point observation of a single component of the solution.